Microsoft Azure Blob Retention Policy

 Access Token

-Tenant represents your organization and helps you to manage a specific instance of Microsoft cloud services for your internal and external users.
+A tenant represents your organization and helps you manage a specific instance of Microsoft cloud services for your internal and external users.

-Log in to the Azure portal and navigate to Azure Active Directory and choose the properties on the left side pane.
+Log in to the Azure portal and navigate to Entra ID and choose the properties on the left side pane.
 On the right side pane, you will get your account-related information along with a field named Directory ID.
 Under that field, you will have a text box with an alphanumeric value that can be copied from the text box.
 This is your Tenant ID.
 In this case, the Tenant ID is the Directory ID.

 Login to Azure portal